 Box 8.
-SEP Contributions
+SEP contributions

-Enter employer contributions made to a SEP IRA (including salary deferrals under a SARSEP) during 2010 including contributions made in 2010 for 2009, but not including contributions made in 2011 for 2010.
+Enter employer contributions made to a SEP IRA (including salary deferrals under a SARSEP) during 2011 including contributions made in 2011 for 2010, but not including contributions made in 2012 for 2011.
 Trustees and issuers are not responsible for reporting the year for which SEP contributions are made.
 Do not enter employee contributions to an IRA under a SEP plan.
 Report any employee contributions to an IRA under a SEP plan in box 1.
 Also include in box 8 SEP contributions made by a self-employed person to his or her own account.

 Box 9.
-SIMPLE Contributions
+SIMPLE contributions

-Enter contributions, including deferrals, made to a SIMPLE IRA during 2010.
+Enter contributions, including deferrals, made to a SIMPLE IRA during 2011.
 Trustees and issuers are not responsible for reporting the year for which SIMPLE contributions are made.
 Do not include contributions to a SIMPLE 401(k) plan.
 A distribution from one SIMPLE IRA rolled over to another SIMPLE IRA is reported in box 2.

 Box 10.
-Roth IRA Contributions
+Roth IRA contributions

-Enter any contributions made to a Roth IRA in 2010 and through April 15, 2011, designated for 2010.
+Enter any contributions made to a Roth IRA in 2011 and through April 17, 2012, designated for 2011.
 However, report Roth IRA conversion amounts in box 3.
 Report a qualified rollover contribution made under section 408A(e) from an eligible retirement plan (other than an IRA) to a Roth IRA in box 2.

 Box 11.
-Check if RMD for 2011
+Check if RMD for 2012

-Check the box if the participant must take an RMD for 2011.
-You are required to check the box for the year in which the IRA participant reaches age 701⁄2 even though the RMD for that year need not be made until April 1 of the following year.
+Check the box if the participant must take an RMD for 2012.
+You are required to check the box for the year in which the IRA participant reaches age 701/2 even though the RMD for that year need not be made until April 1 of the following year.
 Then check the box for each subsequent year an RMD is required to be made.

 Boxes 12a and 12b are provided for your use to report RMD dates and amounts to participants.

-You CAUTION may choose to complete these boxes, or continue to provide a separate Form 5498, or a separate statement, to report the information required by Alternative one or Alternative two.
-See page 14.
+You may choose to complete these boxes, or continue to provide a separate Form 5498, or a separate statement, to report the information required by Alternative one or Alternative two.
+See page 16.
 To determine the RMD, see the regulations under sections 401(a)(9) and 408(a)(6) and (b)(3).

 Box 12a.
-RMD Date
+RMD date

 Enter the RMD date if you are using Form 5498 to report the additional information.
-See page 14.
+See page 15.

 Box 12b.
-RMD Amount
+RMD amount

 Enter the RMD amount if you are using Form 5498 to report the additional information under Alternative one.
-See page 14.
+See page 16.

 Box 13a.
-Postponed Contribution
+Postponed contribution

-Report the amount of any postponed contribution made in 2010 for a prior year.
+Report the amount of any postponed contribution made in 2011 for a prior year.
 If contributions were made for more than 1 prior year, each prior year's postponed contribution must be reported on a separate form.